Global Riemannian Acceleration in Hyperbolic and Spherical Spaces: Algorithms

-Consider a point $x\in\M$ and the lower bound provided by the g-convexity assumption when computing $\nabla F(x)$.
-Dropping the $\mu$ term in case of strong g-convexity, this bound is affine over $T_x \M$.
-We would like our algorithm to aggregate effectively the lower bounds it computes during the course of the optimization.
-The deformations of the geometry make it a difficult task, despite the fact that we have a simple description of each individual lower bound.
-We deal with this problem in the following way: our approach is to obtain a lower bound that is looser by a constant depending on $R$, and that is affine over $\B$.
-In this way the aggregation becomes easier.
-Then, we are able to combine this lower bound with decreasing upper bounds in the fashion some other accelerated methods work in the Euclidean space \cite{allen2014linear, diakonikolas2017accelerated, diakonikolas2017approximate, nesterov1983method}.
-Alternatively, we can see the approach in this work as the constrained non-convex optimization problem of minimizing the function $f:\X\to\R$, $\tilde{x} \mapsto F(h^{-1}(\tilde{x}))$:
+Consider a point $x\in\BR$ and the lower bound provided by the g-convexity assumption when computing $\nabla \F(x)$.
+Dropping the $\mu$ term in case of strong g-convexity, this bound is affine over $\Tansp{x} \BR$.
+In order to define a duality gap, as we show in \cref{subsec:sketch_of_my_axgd_proof}, we would like our algorithm to aggregate effectively the lower bounds it computes during the course of the optimization.
+The deformations of the geometry make the aggregation a difficult task, despite the fact that we have a simple description of each individual lower bound: each of them is affine over $\Tansp{\xI[i][][]}\BR$ but these simple functions are defined on different tangent spaces.
+We deal with this problem by obtaining a lower bound that is looser by a constant depending on $\RR$, and that is affine over $\X\subset\R^{\n}$.
+In this way the aggregation becomes easier: all of them are simple and are in the same space.
+Then, we are able to combine this lower bound with decreasing upper bounds in the fashion some other accelerated methods work in the Euclidean space \citep{nesterov1983method, allen2014linear, diakonikolas2017accelerated, diakonikolas2017approximate}.
+Alternatively, we can see the approach in this work as the constrained optimization problem of minimizing the non-convex function $\newtarget{def:tilted_convex_function_f_from_F}{\f}:\X\to\R$, $\tilde{x} \mapsto \F(\h^{-1}(\tilde{x}))$

 In the rest of the section, we will focus on the g-convex case.
-For simplicity, instead of solving the strongly g-convex case directly in an analogous way by finding a lower bound that is quadratic over $\B$, we rely on the reductions of \cref{sec:reductions} to obtain the accelerated algorithm in this case.
+For simplicity, instead of solving the strongly g-convex case directly in an analogous way by finding a lower bound that is quadratic over $\X$, we rely on the reductions of \cref{sec:reductions} to obtain the accelerated algorithm in this case.